• Skip to primary navigation

 Image via Son of Stag

-Type I Defining Features
+Type I Denim Jacket’s Defining Features

-• Single chest pocket
+• Single pocket low on the left chest

 • Belt cinch on lower back